franciskershaw/festiviews/README.md

 This project is the third of four 'milestone' projects which are required to complete the Code Institute's diploma in full stack web development.
 Assessment criteria for this milestone project focuses on the ability to produce a full-stack site using HTML, CSS, JavaScript, Python, Flask and MongoDB that allows users to manage a common dataset about a particular domain.
 As such, part of this task involves implementing CRUD (create, read, update, and delete) capabilities to the users

-You can view the live website (currently unfinished/in development) [here](https://festiviews.herokuapp.com/), and a link to the github repository can be found [here](https://github.com/franciskershaw/festiviews).
+You can view the live website [here](https://festiviews.herokuapp.com/), and a link to the github repository can be found [here](https://github.com/franciskershaw/festiviews).

 ## Table of Contents
 * [UX](#ux)